Automotive industry in India: Local manufacturing push

 India levies an import tax of 125% on foreign imported cars, while the import tax on components such as gearboxes, airbags, drive axles is 10%.
-The taxes are intended to encourage cars to be assembled in India rather than be imported as completely built units.
+The taxes are intended to encourage cars to be manufactured or assembled in India, rather than be imported as completely built units.

 Sub-4-metre rule

 In 2006, the government of India imposed a new tax structure, which massively impacted the segment.
 It enables vehicles shorter than 4.0 m to qualify for a significantly lower excise duty, which is 8 percent as opposed to 20 percent for longer vehicles.
 Tata Motors was the first to exploit the new tax structure, which redesigned the rear portion of the Indigo sedan, dropping its length to 3988 mm and renamed it as the Indigo CS.
 The model became significantly cheaper, becoming one of the largest selling three-box cars in the country.
 Other manufacturers quickly adapted, which led to the release of the shorter Suzuki Swift Dzire, the Honda Brio Amaze, and others.